 2. Rethink and Adapt Your Content

-Because voice search has made reaching many audiences significantly harder, understanding exactly what users are searching for and how they are searching for it is key to creating content that successfully draws organic voice search traffic to your website.
-To optimize content, we must now consider the difference between a search that is typed and a search that is spoken, as well as accounting for deeper search context and intent.
+Because voice search has made reaching many audiences significantly harder, understanding exactly what users are searching for and how they are searching for it is key to creating content that successfully attracts organic voice search traffic to your website.
+To optimize your site for voice searches, we must now consider the difference between a search that is typed and a search that is spoken, as well as accounting for deeper search context and intent.

 When speaking, we tend to use more words and longer sentences than when we type on keyboards or our phones.
 So while most typed searches consist of sentence fragments, “screenless” searches generally occur in the form of “long-tail” questions.
 It’s the difference between simply typing “weather in Louisville KY” into Google versus asking Siri “What will the weather be like in Louisville, KY, on Saturday?”